D4rk4ns/managing-gateways-backend/README.md

 1. Clone this repo: `git clone https://github.com/D4rk4ns/managing-gateways.git`
 2. Move to the cloned directory: `cd `
+3. Execute `npm install`

 ### Production environment

 1. Rename the file `.env.template` to `.env` and adjust the variables values properly
-2. Run ` `
+2. Run `npm start`
-3. The app should be ready on http://localhost
+3. The app should be ready on http://localhost:3000

 ### Development environment

 1. Rename the file `.env.template` to `.env` and adjust the variables values properly
-2. Execute `npm install` to get all dependencies including dev ones 3.
+2. Execute `npm install` to get all dependencies including dev ones
+3. Then execute `nodemon start`
-4. The app should be ready on http://localhost
+4. The app should be ready on http://localhost:3000

 ### Testing environment

 1. Rename the file `.env.template` to `.env-test` and adjust the variables values properly
+2. Execute `npm install` to get all dependencies including test ones
-2. Run `npm test`
+3. Run `npm test`